Unica (typeface): Neue Haas Unica (2014-2015)

 Designed by Toshi Omagari for Monotype, this is a revival based on the Team '77's Unica phototypesetting files found in the Monotype's archive in Germany.

 The font family includes 9 weights in 1 width, with complementary italics, totalling 18 styles.
-The Euro sign in this version has horizontal terminals as in Helvetica and Neue Haas Grotesk.
 It does not offer rounded dots, but does include small caps.
 Neue Haas Unica also has a Paneuropean (W1G) version that offers Greek and Cyrillic character coverage.
 Neue Haas Unica Paneuropean is sold separately from the basic version.

 LL Unica77 (2015-2016)

 This is a revival based on the original drawings from the 1970s.
 It was created in cooperation of Maurice Göldner and Christian Mengelt (who was a member of Team ’77 and authorised this implementation of Unica) for the Swiss type foundry Lineto.
 According to the type designer, Albert-Jan Pool, Lineto is (contrary to Monotype) paying a licence fee to Team ’77.
-Changes to Haas Unica include added Euro sign, with vertical terminals as in Univers and Neue Helvetica.
 This release uses stylistic alternates to offer a version with round dots and punctuation.

-Initial version was released on 2015-03-07 with 8 fonts in 4 weights (light, regular, bold, black) and 1 width, with complementary italics.
-6 fonts in 3 additional weights (Thin, Medium, Extra Black) were released in February 2016.
+The initial release on 7 March 2015 had 8 fonts in 4 weights (light, regular, bold, black) and 1 width, with complementary italics.
+Six fonts in 3 additional weights (Thin, Medium, Extra Black) were released in February 2016.
 In term of language support, Unica77 offers 4 versions, namely "Latin", "Cyrillic", "Greek", and "PanEuro".

 Differences between Neue Haas Unica and Unica77

 The character designs of Neue Haas Unica and Unica77 are very similar as both are based on the original Haas Unica.
 However, they do have a number of subtle differences: Unica77 has a slightly taller x-height than Neue Haas Unica; at the same weight and point size, Unica77 has tighter letter spacing by default and its characters are heavier than Neue Haas Unica.
 These differences are more noticeable with long text set at small size.

-As mentioned above, the Euro sign is also different between the two typefaces.
+The Euro sign in Neue Haas Unica has horizontal terminals as in Helvetica (Neue Haas Grotesk), while the one in Unica77 has vertical terminals as in Univers and Neue Helvetica.